AC Milan: Recent history (2019–present)

 After four months in charge, Giampaolo was sacked after losing four of his first seven games, which was exacerbated by poor performances and a lack of supporter confidence.
 Stefano Pioli was hired as his replacement.
-After the restart of the Serie A campaign due to the COVID-19 outbreak, Milan went on a 10 match unbeaten streak, winning 7 in the process including matches against Juventus, Lazio and Roma.
-This streak led to Milan abandoning their plans of hiring Ralf Rangnick as their new manager and sporting director, and instead extended Pioli's contract for a further 2 years.
+After the restart of the Serie A campaign due to the COVID-19 outbreak, Milan went on a ten match unbeaten streak, winning seven in the process including matches against Juventus, Lazio and Roma.
+This streak led to Milan abandoning their plans of hiring Ralf Rangnick as their new manager and sporting director, and instead extended Pioli's contract for a further two years.
 Following a stellar start in the 2020–21 Serie A, which was a continuation of the second half of the previous season, Milan under Pioli in his first full season were led to a second-place finish in the league which was the highest finish for the team since the 2011–12 Serie A. This result allowed Milan to qualify for the 2021–22 UEFA Champions League for the following season, which would become their first appearance in the UEFA Champions League in seven years since their last appearance in the 2013–14 UEFA Champions League.

 Milan secured their 19th Italian championship title on the last round of the 2021–22 season, with a club-record tally of 86 points.
 It was their first league title since the 2010–11 season.
 In the Serie A Awards, Rafael Leão was named as the league's most valuable player, Mike Maignan as the best goalkeeper, and Pioli as coach of the season.
-On 1 June 2022, RedBird Capital Partners agreed to acquire AC Milan at $1.3 billion, meanwhile Elliott Management Corporation would keep a minority stake.
+On 1 June 2022, RedBird Capital Partners agreed to acquire AC Milan for $1.3 billion, while Elliott Management Corporation would keep a minority stake.
 After five seasons with Milan, Pioli stepped down at the end of 2023–24 season and Paulo Fonseca was named as his replacement.
 Halfway through the 2024–25 season, Fonesca was sacked and replaced by Sérgio Conceição.
-Despite winning the 2024–25 Supercoppa Italiana, the team finished in 8th place and failed to qualify for European competition for the first time since 2016.
+Despite winning the 2024–25 Supercoppa Italiana, the team finished in eighth place and failed to qualify for European competition for the first time since 2016.

+After a final day defeat, finishing fifth in 2025-2026 Serie A season and failing to secure qualification for the 2026-27 UEFA Champions League, Milan announced a reorganisation of its football operations, leading to the departures of head coach Massimiliano Allegri, CEO Giorgio Furlani, Sporting Director Igli Tare and Technical Director Geoffrey Moncada.
+Ruben Amorim succeeded Allegri as head coach on 16 June 2026.